Newtown, New Zealand

 The suburb of Newtown lies in the southern part of Wellington in New Zealand.
 It lies east of Vogeltown, between Mount Cook and Berhampore.
 The main thoroughfares of Newtown are Riddiford St, leading from Mount Cook to Berhampore and Melrose, and Constable St, leading from Newtown to Kilbirnie.

 History

+In 1879 the tram services were established in Newtown, this resulted in the growth of the population and significant residential development in the 1890s, with the population being largely working-class.

-Originally a working-class suburb, Newtown has followed gentrification trends in recent years, attracting large numbers of immigrants, students and young professionals and resulting in an ethnically diverse population.
+Newtown was originally a working-class suburb, but has followed gentrification trends in recent years, attracting large numbers of immigrants, students and young professionals and resulting in an ethnically diverse population.
 The Wellington City Council District Plan identifies Newtown as a suburb with an "identifiable or distinct character".

 On 16 May 2023, a fire broke out at the 92-bed Loafers Lodge in Newtown.
 Five people died, 20 were injured, and many of the 99 people known to be living at the hostel were made homeless.

+Laura Rosier (1927-1994) moved to Newtown with her family as a baby and lived there for her entire life.
+In the 1980s and early 1990s, she devoted herself to researching and compiling Newtown's history.
+Her book, New Town Will Grow, references a remark attributed to Charles Moody, who built the Newtown Hotel at the corner of Constable and Riddiford Streets in 1876.
+He is said to have expressed hope that a new town would develop around the hotel.